CHS Summer Internship in Washington, DC

-The Center for Hellenic Studies (CHS) Summer Internship Program offers students the opportunity to work in Washington, D.C. on projects related to Publications and Fellowships and Curricular Development (FCD) from May 27-August 3, 2014.
+The Center for Hellenic Studies (CHS) Summer Internship Program offers students the opportunity to work at the CHS in Washington, D.C. on projects related to Publications and Fellowships and Curricular Development (FCD) from May 27-August 3, 2014.
 Interns will have access to the library resources and will have opportunities to engage with the scholarly community at the CHS.

-Interns will work approximately 245 hours over the course of the summer and receive $12.00 per hour.
+Interns will work approximately 270 hours over the course of the summer and receive $12.00 per hour.
 The work schedule is relatively flexible and provides ample opportunity to see Washington, D.C.
 The CHS will provide housing on-campus.
 Units are fully furnished and equipped with all necessary housing items such as eating utensils, cookware, and linens.
 Additionally, the CHS will provide MacBooks with all the necessary software for interns to use during their time at the CHS.

-Interns will use Mac OS X and Windows operating systems.
-In addition to Microsoft Office, interns will also gain hands-on experience with Adobe Acrobat Pro, Google Documents, Open Office, oXygen XML editor, Sigil, a CMS using a standard WYSIWYG HTML editor, and web-based programs and sites such as Sakai.
+Interns will work with both Mac OS X and Windows operating systems.
+In addition to Microsoft Office, interns will also gain hands-on experience with Adobe Acrobat Pro, Google Documents, Open Office, oXygen XML editor, Sigil, a CMS using a standard WYSIWYG HTML editor, and web-based platforms such as Sakai and WordPress.

 Fellowships and Curricular Development (FCD) Internships

 Applicants should provide the contact information for two faculty members or for high school teachers, employers, or mentors who know them well.
-Applicants should identify references who can comment specifically about their academic records, their capacity to carry out the responsibilities listed above, and their ability to work effectively and cooperatively with other interns, the staff at the center, and the scholars who will participate in the various seminars and conferences.
-Applicants should inform their references that the CHS will contact them for recommendation letters.
+Applicants should identify references who can comment specifically about their academic records, their capacity to carry out the responsibilities listed above, and their ability to work effectively and cooperatively with other interns, the staff at the Center, and the scholars visiting the Center.
+Applicants should inform their references that the CHS will contact them directly for recommendation letters.

 The CHS staff will contact finalists for a phone interview.

-Concentrators from any field may apply.
-Knowledge of either ancient or modern Greek is welcome and especially helpful for publications work but not required.
+Students majoring in any field may apply.
+Knowledge of either ancient or modern Greek is welcome and especially helpful for publications work, but not required.
 No prior experience is necessary for this internship.

-NOTE: If you are currently an academic-year CHS FCD intern, you are ineligible to apply.
+NOTE: Current academic-year CHS interns are ineligible to apply.